pydata/xarray/doc/io.rst

     ds_disk = xr.open_dataset('saved_on_disk.nc')
     ds_disk

+Similarly, a DataArray can be saved to disk using the :py:attr:`DataArray.to_netcdf <xarray.DataArray.to_netcdf>` method, and loaded from disk using the :py:func:`~xarray.open_dataarray` function.
+As netCDF files correspond to :py:class:`~xarray.Dataset` objects, these functions internally convert the ``DataArray`` to a ``Dataset`` before saving, and then convert back when loading, ensuring that the ``DataArray`` that is loaded is always exactly the same as the one that was saved.

 A dataset can also be loaded or written to a specific group within a netCDF file.
 To load from a group, pass a ``group`` keyword argument to the ``open_dataset`` function.
 The group can be specified as a path-like